Skip to main content

 Overview

 Kate Ellacott is currently the Faculty Director for Postgraduate Research for the Faculty of Health and Life Sciences.
-She has previously taught on the Medicine and Neuroscience and Medical Sciences programmes.
-Kate is committed to mentoring students and early career researchers and is enthusiastic about promoting careers in research and academic medicine.
+She also teaches neuroendocrinology on the BSc Neuroscience and MSc Neuroscience programmes and has previously taught on the BMBS Medicine and BSc Medical Sciences programmes.

-Twitter: @NeuroEndo_Ex
+X/Twitter: @NeuroEndo_Ex

 Qualifications